Basics of Fractions – Easy and Fun Guide for NSW Students

 BASICS OF FRACTIONS

 Fractions, referred to as “a part of”, are a fundamental part of mathematics.
 They allow us to represent numbers that are not whole, facilitating a deeper understanding of quantities and relationships.
 In Sydney, students are engaging in the fascinating world of fractions, a fundamental concept in arithmetic.
-A fraction represents a part of a whole and can be expressed in two primary forms: in-line notation as a/b.
+A fraction represents a part of a whole and can be expressed with in-line notation as a/b.
 In these expressions, ‘a’ is referred to as the numerator, while ‘b’ is the denominator.

 1. Simplifying Fractions